 The Many Benefits of Puppy Socialization and Exposure Training

-When done early and in a safe and appropriate way, socialization can help to reduce the development of fears and anxieties in your growing pup.
+When done early and in a safe and appropriate way, proactive exposure training can help to reduce the development of fears and anxieties in your growing pup.
 This would be benefit enough, but amazingly this one process can provide many additional, long-term benefits, too.
 Here are just a few…

 - It is a vital part of his young life.

 - It will make your own life easier.

-- Socialization includes exposing your puppy to people, sounds, places, and items he will experience later in life.
+- Proactive Exposure Training includes exposing your puppy to people, sounds, places, and items he will experience later in life.